wrytherUC/TaskRuler/README.md

 -	Select the plant Malus domestica ‘Fuji’
 -	Take a photo of a Fuji apple seedling
      **Then** when I navigate to the Specimen History view, I should see at least one Malus domestica ‘Fuji’ specimen with the a photo of a Fuji apple seedling.

+#### Requirement 102.0 Add Subtasks to a task

+#### Scenario
+A user had subtasks to do within a single task

+#### Depedencies
+A user has entered a task

+#### Assumptions
+The user's subtasks timers will equal the total amount of time of the overhead task The subtasks are wanted to be timed separately

+#### Requirement 103.0 Have a reminder/alarm for tasks

+#### Scenario
+A user is being reminded about their taks for the day

+#### Depedencies
+Notifications for the app are turned on

+#### Assumptions
+The user wants to be reminded of the tasks that they want to do today

 ## Class Diagram